Chart Color Schemes

 Eastern Heights hosts a notably older demographic compared to the national average

-Eastern Heights has a median age of 45, which exceeds Greater Brisbane's figure of 36 and is significantly higher than the national norm of 38.
-The proportion of people aged 85 and over in Eastern Heights is 6.5%, compared to Greater Brisbane.
-Conversely, the 25-34 age group is less prevalent in Eastern Heights at 10.8%.
-According to the 2021 Census, the 5-14 age group has decreased from 11.4% to 10.2%.
+Eastern Heights has a median age of 45, which exceeds Greater Brisbane's figure of 36 and the national norm of 38.
+The population aged 85 and above represents 6.4%, more than double that of Greater Brisbane.
+Conversely, the 25-34 age group comprises 10.2% of Eastern Heights' population, lower than Greater Brisbane's figure.
+According to the 2021 Census, the 75-84 age group has increased from 8.1% to 9.0%, while the 5-14 age group has decreased from 11.4% to 9.8%.
+The 25-34 age group has also declined from 11.7% to 10.2%.
 By 2041, demographic modeling suggests significant changes in Eastern Heights' age profile.
-The 75-84 age group is projected to grow by 80%, increasing from 326 to 589 people.
-The aging population trend is evident, with those aged 65 and over accounting for 66% of the projected growth.
-Meanwhile, the 0-4 and 25-34 age groups are expected to experience population declines.
+Notably, the 85+ group is projected to grow by 103%, reaching 493 people from a current figure of 243.
+The aging population dynamic is evident, with those aged 65 and above accounting for 64% of the projected growth.
+Meanwhile, the 25-34 age cohort is projected to decline by 4 people.